 Bitcoin, the first-ever cryptocurrency, revolutionized the financial landscape with its decentralized nature and blockchain technology.
 This digital currency is “mined” using a process where powerful computers solve complex mathematical problems, a method governed by the Bitcoin mining algorithm.
-Mining Bitcoin also plays a crucial role in validating transactions on the Bitcoin network.
+Mining Bitcoin also plays a key role in validating transactions on the Bitcoin network.

 Understanding Bitcoin Halving